salil-gtm/emlov3_assignment_8/README.md

 - VIT model for training, evaluation & inference on Cats-Dogs & CIFAR10 dataset.
 - GPT model training and optuna based hyperparameter optimization over Harry Potter books dataset.
 - Experiment tracking using MLFlow, AIM, Tensorboard & CSV logger.
-- Demo of VIT model using gradio.
+- Demo of VIT and GPT model using gradio.

 All functionalities can be controlled by hydra configs.